-In production with U.S. community banks
+In production with U.S. mortgage servicers

-v3 Signed certificate and examiner bundle, per portfolio
+v3 Audit-ready evidence bundle, per portfolio

 0.853